JustSift/ReSift/docs/tutorial/resift-rentals.md

 }
 ```

-2. Dispatch the update movie fetch when the 'save' button is clicked
+2. Dispatch the update movie fetch when the ‘save’ button is clicked

 ```js
 // /components/MovieForm.js